Debel, Lebanon: Geography

-Debel occupies several hills with elevation ranging from 580 to 720 meters above sea level.
+Debel occupies several hills with elevations ranging from 580 to 720 meters above sea level.
 The main agricultural products of Debel are olives and tobacco.

 History

+Debel appearing in an 1862 map drawn by the French expedition of Beaufort d'Hautpoul, later used as a template for the 1920 borders of Greater Lebanon.

+Some historians believe that the village corresponds to the biblical place “Diblah” (or “Diblath”), mentioned in the Book of Ezekiel 6:14 as a northern boundary marker.

-In 1596, it was named as a village, ‘“Dibil” in the Ottoman nahiya (subdistrict) of Tibnin under the liwa' (district) of Safad, with a population of 12 households and 6 bachelors, all Christians.
-The villagers paid a fixed tax-rate of 25% on agricultural products, such as wheat, barley, summer crops, fruit trees, goats and beehives, in addition to "occasional revenues”; a total of 1,530 akçe.
+One of the earliest known historical references to the village dates to 1596, when it was recorded in tax registers of the Ottoman nahiya (subdistrict) of Tibnin under the liwa' (district) of Safad, with a population of 12 households and 6 bachelors, all Christians.
+The villagers paid a fixed tax rate of 25% on agricultural products, such as wheat, barley, summer crops, fruit trees, goats and beehives, in addition to "occasional revenues”; a total of 1,530 akçe.

 In 1852, Edward Robinson noted the village ("Dibl") on his travels in the region.

-Ernest Renan visited the area during his mission to Lebanon and described what he found in his book Mission de Phénicie (1865-1874).
+Ernest Renan visited the area during his mission to Lebanon and described what he found in his book Mission de Phénicie.
 At Dibl he found Greek Inscriptions.

-In 1875, Victor Guérin visited, and described it as a village with 400 Maronite inhabitants.
+In 1875, Victor Guérin visited and described it as a village with 400 Maronite inhabitants.
 He also found here several inscriptions in Greek.
 He further noted: "At this village there are some rock-cut tombs, in one of which there is an inscription.
 Many well-dressed stones are used, and turn up in digging.
 On one of these was a fragmentary inscription.
-Under some of the houses of the village there is a large piece of tesselated pavement of very good design.
+Under some of the houses of the village, there is a large piece of tesselated pavement of very good design.
 The colours are red, black, and white.
 There are some sarcophagi and some broken pillars.
 This was probably an early Christian site."